Sepsis recognition and management

 Aim

-This guideline aims to describe the key steps required to enable prompt recognition and rapid initial and ongoing management of paediatric sepsis and septic shock, for children presenting, or already admitted to, Perth Children’s Hospital.
+To enable prompt recognition of sepsis and septic shock and guide the initial and ongoing management of sepsis and septic shock, for children presenting, or already admitted, to Perth Children’s Hospital (PCH).

 Risk

-Sepsis is a major cause of morbidity and mortality in the paediatric population and can be very challenging to diagnose and manage.
+• Sepsis is a major cause of morbidity and mortality in the paediatric population and can be very challenging to diagnose and manage.1

-For every hour a child remains in septic shock the mortality risk doubles.1
+• For every hour a child remains in septic shock the mortality risk doubles.2

-Oncology patients with suspected sepsis or septic shock are to be managed according to this guideline with early input from the Oncology Fellow.
-Refer to the Fever in the Oncology Patient - Emergency Department Guideline for key additional information, including a pathway for the initial management of Fever in the Oncology Patient.
+• Oncology patients with suspected sepsis or septic shock are to be managed according to this guideline with early input from the Oncology Fellow

 Definitions

-Sepsis can be defined as a dysregulated host response to infection leading to life threatening end organ dysfunction.3
+Sepsis is a dysregulated host response to infection leading to life threatening end organ dysfunction.4-6

-Septic shock is defined as sepsis with evidence of cardiovascular dysfunction.2-5
+Septic shock is defined as sepsis with evidence of cardiovascular dysfunction.3-8

 Hypotension is generally a late sign and is not required to diagnose septic shock in children.
 However, the presence of hypotension is confirmatory of shock.